seba2390/Snake/README.md

 # Snake
-An implementation of the classical game snake using the Python framework 'Pygame'.
+An implementation of the classical game Snake using the Python framework 'Pygame'.